FormidableLabs/victory-axis/docs/ecology.md

 ### Flexible and Configurable

-The sensible defaults VictoryAxis provides makes it easy to get started, but everything can be overridden, and configured to suit your needs:
+The sensible defaults VictoryAxis provides make it easy to get started, but everything can be overridden, and configured to suit your needs:

 ```playground
   <VictoryAxis